snyk/kubernetes-monitor/README.md

 The Snyk monitor relies on using your Snyk Integration ID, and using a `dockercfg` file.
 The `dockercfg` file is necessary to allow the monitor to look up images in private registries.
 Usually a copy of the `dockercfg` resides in `$HOME/.docker/config.json`.

-Both of these items must be provided by a k8s secret.
+Both of these items must be provided from a Kubernetes secret.
 The secret must be called _snyk-monitor_.
 The steps to create the secret are as such:

 1. Create a file named `dockercfg.json`.
 Store your `dockercfg` in there; it should look like this: